mali5820k/Cobralyth/README.md

      };
      ```
 - Memory Management Module (Included as a Runtime Module for modularity):
-   - Scope-based Inheritance Borrow Checker Reference Table Scheme (SIBCRT):
+    - Option 1 `No longer considered for implmentation`: Scope-based Inheritance Borrow Checker Reference Table Scheme (SIBCRT)
       - Each scope will maintain its own SIBCRT which tracks strong and weak references amongst objects to prevent cyclic references from occurring in mark-and-sweep-like garbage-collected languages, theoretically reducing garbage collection overhead if done in a minimal fashion.
       - Strong references can be made by any object to another, as long as the object storing the reference doesn't already have the object it's referring to stored as a strong reference in one of its parents.
 IE objA objB and objC exist, objA stores a strong reference to objC, objC stores a strong reference to objB, but objB can't store a strong reference to objA nor objC if it needs to, therefore objB will resort to weak-references to both objA and objC to prevent a cycle of references from occurring.
       - SIBCRT lookups will be performed whenever a reference is assigned by an object to another on invocation of the "=" operator.
 The SIBCRT for that scope will be referenced and the parents of the object being pointed to will be checked for existing strong references before assigning the type of reference to use.